 - 10. Address for Page (M + Rn) is input.
 If the data needs to be changed, changed data is input. - 11.
-By issuing the 10h command, the data in the Page Buffer is programmed to Page M + Rn. - (\1) Since the last page's programming by the 10h command is initiated after the previous cache program, the tPROG here will be expected as the following: tPROG = tPROG of the last page + tPROG of the previous page (command input cycle + address input cycle + data output/input cycle time of the last page) - NOTE) This operation needs to be executed within District-0 or District-1.
+By issuing the 10h command, the data in the Page Buffer is programmed to Page M + Rn. - (1) Since the last page's programming by the 10h command is initiated after the previous cache program, the tprogram, the tprogram in the tpr

+NOTE) This operation needs to be executed within District-0 or District-1.